Your acne doesn’t make you ugly. And although it may not seem like it, everyone struggles with bad skin at some point in their lives.

 We all know these things to be true, but why are they so hard to believe?

 It’s simple, really: Acne just doesn’t factor into the media’s representation of teenagers.
 It’s nearly impossible to think of a celebrity or TV/movie character who has openly struggled with severe acne.
-Sure, you might come across a few characters with acne or hear occasional stories now and then, but images of teenagers with acne are still perceived as too horrid and embarrassing to publicize.
+Sure, you might come across a few characters with acne or hear occasional stories now and then or read from misumiskincare.com stories of people who successfully got rid of their acne, but images of teenagers with acne are still perceived as too horrid and embarrassing to publicize.
 What’s worse is that when teenagers with acne ARE shown in the media, they’re usually ridiculed or made to portray an “ugly” character.

 This is so ridiculous considering the fact that “85% of teenagers get acne, and those who don’t are a lucky minority.”
 In addition to this, teenagers also have a distorted perception of acne because the standards set by beauty and fashion industries lead us to think that only clear skin can be considered as beautiful skin.
 Why is it that both on and off screen, we as teenagers are only considered beautiful or complemented for “looking our best” when we have clear skin?
 Again, another contradiction in society’s perception of acne: people are so ashamed of acne despite knowing that clear skin is only ever a result of either a) winning the genetic lottery or b) wearing a ton of makeup.